 AV1 transcode was a suggested rationale for using the scheme as proposed.

-As a general rule, we have been wanting to have software for actually demonstrating the functionality.
+As a general rule, we have been wanting to have software for actually demonstrating the functionality of proposed new SEI message features.

 JCTVC-AL0023 Additional proposed modifications of the draft shutter interval information SEI message syntax [S. McCarthy, F. Pu, T. Lu, P. Yin, W. Husak, T. Chen (Dolby)] [late]

+This contribution was presented Wed 15 Jan. at 1245 (chaired by JRO).

 This contribution discusses the draft shutter interval information SEI message as found in JCTVC-AK1005, which was adopted at the 37th JCT-VC meeting of October 2019; and proposed modifications to the draft as found in JCTVC-AL0021.
-JCTVC-AL0021 asserts that the syntax, as currently drafted, has undesirable characteristics and proposes six variant syntaxes to address these issues.
-This contribution proposes two additional variants to address those syntax characteristics that we agree are undesirable, and provides corresponding semantics.
+JCTVC-AL0021 asserts that the syntax, as currently drafted, has undesirable characteristics, and proposes six variant syntaxes to address these issues.
+This contribution proposes two additional variants to address those syntax characteristics that the contributors agree are undesirable, and provides corresponding semantics.

 In version 2 of this contribution, variation A is identical to variation #1 of JCTVC-AL0021.
 Version 2 also adds semantics to specify the presence and persistence of the shutter interval information SEI message in a CLVS.

-Presented Wed 15 Jan 1245 (chaired by JRO)

-Advantage of variant B would be that less bits might be necessary in most applications than variant A, as typically the sublayers would have rational factors of shutter interval duration relative to the base.
+Advantage of variant B would be that fewer bits might be necessary in most applications than variant A, as typically the sublayers would have rational factors of shutter interval duration relative to the base.

 However, variant A is simpler in syntax and semantics, and the typical case would be having only 2 sublayers, such that the saving in bits would be low.

-It is agreed that constraining the number of sublayers to be consistent with the number of layers in current CLVS is appropriate.
+It is agreed that constraining the number of sublayers to be consistent with the number of layers in the current CLVS is appropriate.

-It is also suggested that, as it is assumed that the video would be unwatchable if the SEI message appears (similar as 360, frame packing etc.), it is suggested that the semantics of general_non_packed_constraint_flag should be extended to this SEI message.
+It is also suggested that, as it is assumed that the video would be unwatchable if the SEI message appears (similar as with 360° projection maps, frame packing etc.), it is suggested that the semantics of general_non_packed_constraint_flag should be extended to this SEI message.
 Frame packing also has a mode of temporal interleaving which would be unwatchable in a similar way (however, only in one layer).
 It was concluded that this is not necessary, as it is not a big issue to display some flicker.

-Software availability was asked for – only parsing software is available so far.
+Software availability was asked for – only parsing software was available so far.

 A reasonable post-decoder mechanism would be using the sharp pictures of layer 0 to improve the blurred pictures of layer 1.
-A minimum runnable implementation of such an approach is requested to be provided (it is noted that something like that exists in ATSC already).
+A minimum runnable implementation of such an approach was requested to be provided (it is noted that something like that exists in ATSC already).

-This is a general policy that has been executed in JCT-VC in recent cases, similar was requested for fisheye and annotated regions before progressing them.
+This is a general policy that has been executed in JCT-VC in recent cases, similar software capability was requested for the fisheye and annotated regions SEI messages before progressing them.

 Reference to the ATSC A/341 Annex D should be added.